 The Kinsa QuickCare and Kinsa Smart Stick thermometers can both take oral, underarm and rectal temperature readings.
 However, despite these thermometers being very different from each other, they both rely on the same technique for getting good measurements.
-Please follow the important tips below to follow to make sure you get accurate readings every time.

 Important Tips for All Readings

-- If you or your Kinsa were some where with a different temperature (like outside on a cold day) wait until you and your Kinsa are used to the new temperature before taking a reading
+- If you or your Kinsa were somewhere with a different temperature (like outside on a cold day) wait until you and your Kinsa are used to the new temperature before taking a reading.

 For Oral Readings